 Warning numbers and letters which are out of the range of warnings

 that are currently defined are ignored.
-The warning are as follows.
+The warnings are as follows.

 - Suspicious-looking start-of-comment mark.